 The transport system is divided into three zones, zone 1 (being the inner city area), zone 2 (the outer suburbs), or both.
 They are sold as a 2hr or a full day ticket and either full fare or concession (child tickets up to 16 y.o. are considered concession).There are also 10X2hr and 10X full day, weekly, monthly, and yearly tickets.

-You can purchase your myki online at the http://www.myki.com.au/ website, premium train stations, retail outlets displaying the myki sign (including 7-Elevens), or by calling 1800 800 007 (free from a land line) in Australia.
+You can purchase your myki at premium train stations, retail outlets displaying the myki sign (including 7-Elevens), online, or by calling 1800 800 007 (free from a land line) in Australia.

 Passengers can board trams at signposted stops displaying maps, route numbers and a timetable.
 Route numbers are also displayed on the front of the tram.
 Travel within the central area of Melbourne by tram is free, though you will need a myki card if you plan to start or finish your journey outside of this central area.
-For more information on the area covered by the Free Tram Zone and a downloadable map, go to the
+For more information on the area covered by the Free Tram Zone and a downloadable map, go to Public Transport Victoria website.

 Melbourne buses run frequently to major hubs, including shopping centres, schools, hospitals, leisure and sports venues, and some of Melbourne's biggest attractions.
 For people travelling further afield, Victoria's V/Line service gives access to regional towns and scenic attractions across the state.

-View the Inner Melbourne Map at http://www.youareheremaps.com.au/IMAP/map.html for an overview of tram, train and bus routes, parks, landmarks and attractions, bike paths and walking trails.
-Street and transport maps are also displayed on the wall at many train stations, at tram and bus shelters and are available from Visitor Inforrmation Centres http://www.visitmelbourne.com/Information/Visitor-information-centres.
-On your mobile device use our http://m.visitvictoria.com/ 'Nearby' mode for a mapped list of attractions, shops, food and wine options close to your current location while you're out and about.
+View the Inner Melbourne Map for an overview of tram, train and bus routes, parks, landmarks and attractions, bike paths and walking trails.
+Street and transport maps are also displayed on the wall at many train stations, at tram and bus shelters and are available from Visitor Inforrmation Centres.
+Visit Melbourne has loads of helpful information for your travels around Melbourne including suggested attractions, things to do, events, itineraries, food and dining, and walking trails.
+On your mobile device use the 'Nearby' mode on the Visit Melbourne website for a mapped list of attractions, shops, food and wine options close to your current location while you're out and about.

 Taxi and Uber